Edith Hern Fossett: Early life

 Edith Hern was born to David Hern (1755–after 1827) and Isabel Hern (1758–1819) of Monticello.
 David was an enslaved carpenter.
 Isabel was an enslaved woman who worked as a domestic and farm laborer.
 As a girl, Edith tended to Harriet Hemings, the daughter of Sally Hemings.

 She had a number of siblings.
-Thruston was also trained by Julien and was then owned by Thomas Jefferson Randolph, Jefferson's grandson.
+Thruston was also trained by Julien and was then enslaved by Thomas Jefferson Randolph, Jefferson's grandson.
 Lily was her sister.
 James was an enslaved foreman of farm labor.
 James's wife was at another plantation.
 Moses was a blacksmith who would walk six miles from Monticello each Sunday to visit his wife and sons.
 James and Moses ultimately convinced Jefferson to buy their family members so that they could be together.
 David, also called Davy, was married to Fanny Gillette.

 Three generations of the Hern family, which included Isabel and David's grandchildren, "raised Jefferson's crops, drove his wagons, cooked his meals, cared for his children, built his barns, directed his laborers, and made nails, barrels, plows and plow chains."

 French cook

 Jefferson, who was Minister to France in the late 18th century, enjoyed French cuisine, but employing a French chef for all of his dining and entertaining needs was financially out of reach for him.
-He therefore had French chefs train a few enslaved people to cook for him, starting with James Hemings who became his head chef at Hôtel de Langeac, his residence in Paris.
+He therefore had French chefs train a few enslaved people to cook for him, starting with James Hemings, who became his head chef at Hôtel de Langeac, his residence in Paris.
 Hemings was granted his freedom on February 5, 1796, after agreeing to train his brother Peter to cook.

 President's House

-When Thomas Jefferson was President, he brought Edith Hern and Fanny (Gillette) Hern to Washington, D.C. in 1802 and they learned to cook at the President's House.
+When Thomas Jefferson was president, he brought Edith Hern and Fanny (Gillette) Hern to Washington, D.C., in 1802 and they learned to cook at the President's House.
 Edith was 15 years old and Fanny was 18.
 Honoré Julien, a French chef, taught them how to cook and create French-style foods and elegant desserts.
 Margaret Bayard Smith remarked of the food, "The excellence and superior skill of his [Jefferson's] French cook was acknowledged by all who frequented his table, for never before had such dinners been given in the President's House".

 Edith and Fanny were the only slaves from Monticello to regularly live in Washington.
 Edith did not receive a wage, but earned a two-dollar gratuity each month.
-Also called "Edy", she had a common-law marriage with Joseph Fossett (1780 – September 19, 1858).
+Also called "Edy", she had a common-law marriage with Joseph Fossett (November 1780 – September 19, 1858).
 During the nearly seven years that she worked in Washington, she gave birth to three children: James, Maria, and a child who did not survive to adulthood.
 Her children were kept with her at the President's House.